KATALOG

 Other lecturers

-Matthew Gandy (to be confirmed).
-Professor of Cultural and Historical Geography, Cambridge University
+Matthew Gandy - Professor of Cultural and Historical Geography, Cambridge University

 Jonna Majgaard Krarup – Professor, IBBL, The Royal Danish Academy